-The California Institute of Technology developed from a local school of arts and crafts founded in Pasadena in 1891 by the Honorable Amos G. Throop.
-Initially named Throop University, it was later renamed Throop Polytechnic Institute.
+The California Institute of Technology developed from a local manual arts school in Pasadena in 1891 by the Honorable Amos G. Throop.
+Initially founded as Throop University, it was later renamed Throop Polytechnic Institute.
 Known as the California Institute of Technology since 1920, it has long enjoyed the support of the citizens of Pasadena.
 As early as 1908, the Board of Trustees had as members Dr. Norman Bridge, Arthur H. Fleming, Henry M. Robinson, J. A. Culbertson, C. W. Gates, and Dr. George Ellery Hale.
 These men dedicated their time, their minds, and their fortunes to transform a modest vocational school into a university capable of attracting to its faculty some of the world's most eminent scholars and scientists.